Mercaptamine eye drops for ocular symptoms of cystinosis

 You are unlikely to do harm if you give an extra dose of mercaptamine eye drops.

 If your child accidentally swallows mercaptamine, it is unlikely to do harm.
-However, if you notice any unusual effects or are worried, contact your doctor or NHS Direct (0845 4647 in England and Wales; 08454 24 24 24).
+However, if you notice any unusual effects or are worried, contact your doctor or NHS Direct (111 in England and Scotland; 111 or 0845 4647 in parts of Wales).
 Have the medicine or packaging with you if you telephone for advice.

 Can other medicines be given at the same time as mercaptamine?